bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Partly Cloudy
+- Cloudy
-- 84% humidity
+- 85% humidity
-- 11 mph wind
+- 9 mph wind
-- 66% cloud cover
+- 100% cloud cover
 - 41 AQI 🟩
-- 0.26 inches of rain expected in the next 72 hours
+- 0.23 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>